michalfaber/keras_Realtime_Multi-Person_Pose_Estimation/README.md

 - `python demo_camera.py` to run the web demo.

 ## Training steps
+**UPDATE 10/2017:**

+**-Augmented samples are fetched from the [server](https://github.com/michalfaber/rmpe_dataset_server).
+The network never sees the same image twice which was a problem in previous approach (tool rmpe_dataset_transformer) This allows you to run augmentation locally or on separate node.
+  You can start 2 instances, one serving training set and a second one serving validation set (on different port if locally)**

+**-Experimentally I've added image normalization as in vgg paper (images should be zero-centered by mean pixel subtraction)**

 - Install gsutil `curl https://sdk.cloud.google.com | bash`.
 This is a really helpful tool for downloading large datasets.
 - Download the data set (~25 GB) `cd dataset; sh get_dataset.sh`,
 - Download [COCO official toolbox](https://github.com/pdollar/coco) in `dataset/coco/` .